Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, a comprehensive comparison between \gls{PODI} and \gls{PODG} has been conducted for predicting a parametrized laminar wind field for different inflow wind velocities.
-The use case is motivated by the scenario of airborne contaminant transport across a built-up area, modeled as a simplified two-dimensional domain with real-world building layouts.
+The use case is motivated by the scenario of airborne contaminant transport across a built-up area, modeled as a two-dimensional domain with real-world building layouts.
 The comparison has revealed that both methods provide sufficiently accurate results, though a clear trade-off between approximation accuracy and speed-up has been observed.
 Furthermore, another trade-off has been identified between the amount of data required to set up the \gls{ROM} and the accuracy loss that one is willing to accept for the benefits of non-intrusiveness.
-Given that the accuracy of the \gls{ROM} generated by \gls{PODI} has been deemed acceptable, combined with its significant speed-up, the approach has been subsequently extended to account for two parameters -- the inflow wind direction and velocity.
+Given that \gls{PODI} has still led to a maximum relative $L^2$-error of much below 1\%, combined with its significant speed-up, the approach has been subsequently extended to account for two parameters -- the inflow wind direction and velocity.
 This extension allows for more realistic modeling.
-Additionally, potential benefits of a reduced model in the considered scenario, have been demonstrated by performing a Monte Carlo analysis, which can help identifying areas with certain, possible and expected gas concentration based on uncertainties in wind measurements.
-Eventually, the computed information could be exploited in an easily accessible manner by embedding the \gls{ROM}-based numerical simulation into an interactive dashboard that visualizes contaminated areas for varying, user-specified wind conditions.\\ As mentioned, the presented numerical set-up focuses on a two-dimensional representation of a real-world geometry, considering only a two-dimensional flow.
+Additionally, potential benefits of a reduced model in the considered scenario have been demonstrated by performing a Monte Carlo analysis, which can help identifying areas with consistent, possible and expected gas concentration based on uncertainties in wind measurements.
+Eventually, the computed information could be exploited in an easily accessible manner by embedding the \gls{ROM}-based numerical simulation into an interactive dashboard that visualizes contaminated areas for varying, user-specified wind conditions.\\ As mentioned, the presented numerical setup focuses on a two-dimensional representation of a real-world geometry, considering only a laminar, two-dimensional flow.
+Although this simplification enabled an efficient comparison by keeping costs low for \gls{FOM} evaluations, it can only serve as a starting point towards more realistic three-dimensional, turbulent flows.
 Therefore, future work will aim to extend this to three-dimensional flow patterns and higher Reynolds numbers.
-Additionally, both \gls{PODI} and \gls{PODG} rely on linear subspaces, but as Reynolds number increases these linear approaches may no longer yield sufficiently accurate results.
-Therefore, the application of nonlinear \gls{MOR} approaches will be a key aspect of future research.
-Lastly, introducing a reduced model for the \gls{AD} problem is of high interest to further accelerate the evaluation process.
+A common approach for modeling urban air flows is to employ Reynolds-averaged Navier-Stokes (\gls{RANS}) equations or large eddy simulations (\gls{LES})~\cite{Blocken.2018,GarciaSanchez.2014,Owkes.2025,Ding.2025,Teng.2025}.
+Applications of \gls{PODI} for the two modeling approaches can be found, for instance, in~\cite{Khamlich.2023,Gadalla.2021,Masoumi.2022}.
+Since both \gls{PODI} and \gls{PODG}, however, rely on a linear subspace, the evaluation of nonlinear \gls{MOR} approaches will be a key aspect of future research for increased Reynolds numbers and more complex flow patterns.
+Lastly, setting up a \gls{ROM} for the wind field yielded certain advantages such as reduced constraints on source locations or emission rates compared to a ROM for the coupled problem.
+Such a \gls{ROM} would enable a reduced solution for the concentration field directly, but is specifically designed to consider selected parameters.
+Still, introducing a reduced model for the \gls{AD} problem or the coupled problem is another aspect of high interest to further accelerate the evaluation process.